theJayTea/WritingTools/README.md

 ## 🚀 What is Writing Tools?

 Writing Tools is an Apple Intelligence-inspired application for Windows that supercharges your writing with AI.
-It lets you fix up grammar and more with one  hotkey press, system wide.
+It lets you fix up grammar and more with one  hotkey press, system-wide.
 It's currently the world's most intelligent system-wide grammar assistant.

 ### 🌟 Why Choose Writing Tools?